ducc/lang/README.md

-# lang - An Amazing Project
+# ducclang - An Amazing Project